“If You Throw Enough Spaghetti at the Wall, Some of It Is Bound to Stick”

 In my earlier post titled “How I made $100,000 By Spending 25 Minutes and $0 on Marketing,” I talk about how 15 “bullets” generated enough leads for me to fill my schedule for two entire years.
-I did this by targeting my sales at influential people that could refer my services to many, many others and making it profitable for them to do so.
+I did this by targeting my sales at influential people that could refer my services to many, many others and by making it profitable for them to do so.

 As a small business owner on a budget that wants to make more sales, you will often be much more effective if you stop focusing entirely on the end customer and redirect your sales strategy to target those who will recommend your product or service to their clients and contacts who already trust them.

 Make a list of people who are already selling to your client and are in a position to recommend your products and services to them.

 Call them or email them and tell them what you have to offer and why it will benefit them.
 ASK them if they have any current clients in mind that may need your product or service.